A rich, thick and chunky ham and mushroom soup cooked with plenty of vegetables. Serve with grilled cheese sandwiches and you have a superb meal.

 Last night, we were at the grocery and I found a lot of vacuum-sealed ham on sale in the frozen section — as much as 50% off.
 That often happens after Christmas — hams that were unsold by New Year’s Eve are sold at a discount afterward.
 It’s even true for fruit cakes.
 Are they safe to eat?
 Oh, man, ham and fruit cakes have a very long shelf life.
 I bought a kilo of ham and decided it would be a good starting point to get about normalizing my cooking routine.
 It’s a lot of ham for one meal, I know.
 My plan is to make two to three different dishes with it — a soup, a salad or a pasta dish and a breakfast dish.

 This chunky ham and mushroom soup was made with about a third of the ham.
 Speedy and I had it for lunch today with grilled cheese sandwiches.

-- about 100 g. of mushrooms (I used button but you can use whatever you prefer), quartered
+- 100 grams button mushrooms (you may use whatever mushrooms you prefer), quartered

-- 3 to 4 c. of broth, preferably homemade
+- 3 to 4 cups bone broth preferably homemade

 - Melt 2 tbsps. of butter in a frying pan.
 Throw in the onion, carrot and celery.
 Sprinkle lightly with salt and pepper.
 Cook for about a minute.